Superconnections and An Intrinsic Gauss-Bonnet-Chern Formula for Finsler Manifolds: Introduction

-After Chern's work, many people try to generalize Chern's formula (\ref{GBC riemannian}) to the Finsler setting.
+After Chern's work, many people try to generalize Chern's formula (\ref{GBC riemannian}) to the Finsler setting, among them we mention the papers \cite{BaoChern}, \cite{La}, \cite{Lich}, \cite{Shen1}, \cite{Shen2}, \cite{Zhao}.
 Inspired by Chern's work, Lichnerowicz \cite{Lich} first established a GBC-formula for some special Finsler manifolds by using the Cartan connection $\nabla^{\rm Car}$ on $\pi^*TM$.
 Realized that almost all Finsler geometric quantities live actually on the unit sphere bundle $SM$, Lichnerowicz constructed an analogue differential $2n$-form ${\rm Pf}(R^{\rm Car})$ on $SM$ and proved the following transgression formula

 for some $(2n-1)$-form $\Pi^{\rm Car}$ on $SM$, where $R^{\rm Car}$ denotes the curvature of the Cartan connection on $\pi^*TM$.
 Following Chern's strategy, Lichnerowicz also proceeded the computations